jdiepeveen/featured-cards-magnolia/README.md

 Make the component available to authors.
 Use the included css file in `webresources` or better: create your own style to make the cards shine!

 (To make this component available on the mtk basic page, you could use the decoration included in _dev/decorations.)

+The image is retrieved from the page properties so please add the image field to the page properties or use the override function.

 ### Template parameters
 Set parameter `imageVariation` to the variation name used for resizing the card images.
 Use decorations to override the default variation.